Deep ReLU Networks Have Surprisingly Simple Polytopes: Theoretical Explanation

-The aim of this section is to compare the maximum \#simplices based on bounds obtained in Section \ref{sec: one-layer}.
-Our conclusion is that deep NNs usually have more number of simplices than shallow NNs with the same number of parameters.
+\textbf{Comparison of Different Network Architectures} Here, we compare the maximum $d$-\#simplices based on bounds obtained in the above.
+Our conclusion is that deep NNs usually have a larger number of $d$-simplices than shallow NNs with the same number of parameters.

 First, let's fix some notations.
 For two functions $f(n)$ and $g(n)$, we write $f(n) = \Theta(g(n)) $ if there exists some positive constants $c_1,c_2$ such that $c_1 g(n) \leq f(n) \leq c_2 g(n)$ for all sufficiently large $n$; $f(n) = \O(g(n))$ if there exists some positive constant $c>0$ such that $f(n) \leq c g(n)$ for all sufficiently large $n$; and $f(n) = \Omega(g(n)) $ if there exists some positive constant $c$ such that $f(n) \geq c g(n)$ for all sufficiently large $n$.